talkkonnect/talkkonnect/README.md

 ##### USB Sound Cards #####

 For your audio input and output to work with talKKonnect, you needs to configure your sound settings.
-Configire and test your Linux sound system before building talKKonnect. talKKonnect works well with ALSA.
+Configure and test your Linux sound system before building talKKonnect. talKKonnect works well with ALSA.
 There is no need to run it with PulseAudio.
 Any USB Sound cards supported in Linux, can be used with talKKonnect.
 Raspberry Pi’s have audio output with BCM2835 chip, but unfortunately no audio input, by the design.
 This is why we need a USB sound card.
 Many other types of single board computers come with both audio output and input (Orange Pi).
 USB Sound cards with CM sound chips like CM108, CM109, CM119, CM6206 chips are affordable and very common.

 When connected to a Raspberry Pi, USB sound card can be identified with “lsusb” command.
 Typical response is something like this: